Danbardo/CheckTree/README.md

 # CheckTree
-A Vue.js component which generates a nested list of checkbox inputs and allows for adding / editing and deleting nodes.
+A recursive Vue.js component which generates a nested list of checkbox inputs and allows for adding / editing and deleting nodes.

 # Demo